 Cosmique Route (Three Monts Route) Moderate Great / Medium Solid 4.0 rate Cosmiques hut or a camp at the glacier.

 Grands Mulets Route Moderate (longer) Good / Low Solid 3.5 Rate Grand Mulets hut.
 Merges Gouter Route.

 Remember to book the huts well in advance and acquire the right climbing gear.
 First time climbers can always find information on what the proper climbing gear is and purchase it on time as they prepare for their expedition.

-Climbing Mont Blanc is a fairly easy expedition that even beginners can conquer with the right preparation (if you think you are not ready yet for climbing this summit, check here what training program suits for you).
+Climbing Mont Blanc is a fairly easy expedition that even beginners can conquer with the right preparation.
 Finally, importantly to ensure that you are physically strong by starting to keep fit anywhere from a year to six months before your expedition.
 It is advised that climbers acclimatize properly to avoid altitude sickness.